-On Saturday, September 13th, the first ever Trainer's Challenge of the Unwanted Horse will be held at the Louise Leatherdale Center at 10:00am at the University of Minnesota.
-It is here, before a panel of judges, 12 trainers will demonstrate how they've taken a horse that no one wanted - a horse that came to them untrained and inexperienced - and with the right amount of time and investment in training, turned it into a horse who is now a willing companion.
+On Saturday, August 22nd, the2009 Trainer's Challenge of the Unwanted Horse will be held at the Louise Leatherdale Centerat the University of Minnesota.
+(Link to Directions) It is here, before a panel of judges, a collection of trainers will demonstrate how they've taken a horse that no one wanted - a horse that came to them untrained and inexperienced - and with the right amount of time and investment in training, turned it into a horse who is now a willing companion.

 But wait, there's more!
 Not only are these trainers going to demonstrate how they've taken this unwanted horse and turned it around into a willing, working companion, we said they're going to be judged on their work.
-And with this judgement comes recognition and a prize - a prize of $4,000 to be exact.
-Runner-up will also claim a purse of $1,500 in additon to the appropriate bragging rights.
+And with this judgement comes recognition and a prize - a prize of $3,000 to be exact.
+Runner-up will claim a purse of $1,000.
+And finally, there will be five class awards to the tune of $200 each.
+As always, these prizes come complete with the appropriate bragging rights.

 Oh, but wait... there's more.
-After the dust settles and the applause has died off, we're going to have ourselves a horse auction.
+After the dust settles and the applause has died off, we're going to have ourselves a silent horse auction to give everyone a chance to talk to the trainers, meet the horses, and make sure they see the horse they want.
 And as fate would have it, we happen to have 12 horses, fresh off of training, ready to go home with the highest bidder.

 Would you like to bid on one of these horses?
 We really hope you do!
 But before you get all excited about the potential of adopting one of these fine animals, we ask that you pre-qualify.
 And how do you do that?
 It's easy:

 - Contact the trainer working with the horse in question.
 Their contact information will be posted on their "blog" page.
 If it's not yet up, it should be up shortly.
 Otherwise, if you can't wait, please contact the Rescue and we can get you contact information.